How to Make a Hotbed

 – Insulation is required at night to prevent warmth from escaping.
 This can be done with an extra covering of blankets or other fibrous textiles on top of the glass/greenhouse plastic lid.

 Sara chose to farm indoors in a polytunnel simply because it is more comfortable and easier – which we can agree with whole-heartedly.
 Creating a hotbed in a polytunnel means that one does not need to battle harsh winter winds, heavy rainfall, and cold outdoor temperatures.

 1. Mix manure with straw and pack them into layers.
 Do not be stingy with the amount of straw leaves you mix in.
 Compressing the material with your feet can also be good to make the composting process go slower and thus the heat will last longer.

-2. Lightly water with hot water after each layer is made, as moisture and heat jumpstarts the composting process.
-Another tip is to add pee in your warm water which also greatly speeds up the process.
+2. Lightly water with hot water after each layer is made, as moisture and heat jumpstart the composting process.
+Another tip is to add pee to your warm water which also greatly speeds up the process.